smart-edge-open/specs/architecture.md

 More details about the APIs can be found here [Application Authentication APIs](https://www.openness.org/resources)

 ### Edge Lifecycle Management APIs
 ELA APIs are implemented by the ELA microservice on the edge node.
-The ELA runs on the Edge node and operates as a deployment and lifecycle service for applications and VNFs (Virtual Network Functions).
+The ELA runs on the Edge node and operates as a deployment and lifecycle service for Edge applications and VNFs (Virtual Network Functions) that are needed for Edge compute deployment like e.g. 4G EPC CUPS User plane and DNS server.
 It also provides network interface, network zone, and application/interface policy services.

 ELA APIs are implemented over gRPC.
 For the purpose of visualization they are converted to json and can be found here [Edge Lifecycle Management APIs](https://www.openness.org/resources)

 ### Edge Virtualization Infrastructure APIs
 EVA APIs are implemented by the EVA microservice on the edge node.
 The EVA operates as a mediator between the infrastructure that the apps run on and the other edge components.